ChadCottle/dkan/README.md

-sudo yum install mysql-server mysql sudo chkconfig mysqld on sudo service mysqld start mysqladmin -u root password thisisNOTmydayJOB23
+sudo yum install mysql-server mysql sudo chkconfig mysqld on sudo service mysqld start mysqladmin -u root password PASSWORD

 #connect to mysql to see if it works
 mysql -u root -p